Mars Exploration Rover: Mission extensions

-On May 22, 2011, NASA announced that it would cease attempts to contact Spirit, which had been stuck in a sand trap for two years.
+In March 2010 it was announced that Spirit may have gone into hibernation for the Martian winter and might not wake up again for months.
+On May 22, 2011, NASA cease attempts to contact with Spirit, which had been stuck in a sand trap for two years.
 The last successful communication with the rover was on March 22, 2010.
 The final transmission to Spirit was on May 25, 2011.

-In April 2013, a photo sent back by one of the rovers became widely circulated on social networking and news sites such as Reddit that appeared to depict a human penis carved into the Martian dirt.

 On May 16, 2013, NASA announced that Opportunity had driven further than any other NASA vehicle on a world other than Earth.
 After Opportunity's total odometry went over 35.744 km, the rover surpassed the total distance driven by the Apollo 17 Lunar Roving Vehicle.

-On July 28, 2014, NASA announced that Opportunity had driven further than any other vehicle on a world other than Earth.
+And on July 28, 2014, Opportunity had driven further than any other vehicle on a world other than Earth.
 Opportunity covered over 40 km, surpassing the total distance of 39 km driven by the Lunokhod 2 lunar rover, the previous record-holder.

-On March 23, 2015, NASA announced that Opportunity had driven the full 42.2 km distance of a marathon, with a finish time of roughly 11 years, 2 months.
+On March 23, 2015, Opportunity had driven the full 42.2 km distance of a marathon, with a finish time of roughly 11 years and 2 months.